 Quantity Surveyor - ANZSCO 233213

-Estimates and monitors construction costs from the project feasibility stage, through tender preparation, to the construction period and beyond.
-Registration or licensing is required.
+- Estimates and monitors construction costs from the project feasibility stage, through tender preparation, to the construction period and beyond.
+Registration or licensing may be required.

 - Skill Level

 - Alternative Titles

 - Building Economist

 - design, plan, organise and oversee the construction of civil engineering projects such as dams, bridges, pipelines, gas and water supply schemes, sewerage systems, roads, airports and other structures; analyse the likely behaviour of soil and rock when placed under pressure by proposed structures and design structural foundations; analyse the statical properties of all types of structures and test the behaviour and durability of materials used in their construction; plan and develop transportation systems; and estimate and monitor the construction costs of projects.

 - determining construction methods, materials and quality standards, and drafting and interpreting specifications, drawings, plans, construction methods and procedures